-To transfer credits means "to accept the qualified academic semester credits (Carnegie units) from another educational entity;" it also implies academic compatibility and equivalency of academic quality standards and competencies that are synonymous with at least "C-" (70%) at NCU.
+To transfer credit means "to accept the qualified academic semester credits (Carnegie units) from another educational entity;" it also implies academic compatibility and equivalency of academic quality standards and competencies that are synonymous with at least "C-" (70%) at NCU.
 On the transcript, transfer credits appear as "TR" and do not affect GPA.

-Transfer credits come from external academic sources such as:
+Transfer credits come from accredited academic sources such as:

-- Qualified Colleges or Universities (most often accredited) - CLEP (College Level Examination Proficiency) test - AP (Advanced Placement) exam - IBE (International Baccalaureate Exams)
+- Qualified Colleges or Universities

+- CLEP (College Level Examination Proficiency) test\

+- AP (Advanced Placement) exam\

+- IBE (International Baccalaureate Exams)\